Kuju29/Translate-image-manga-In-Page/README.md

-# Translate Images in Manga In-Page
+# Translate Images in Manga In-Page "Extension" and "Program"

 ### [Watch the Demo](https://youtu.be/EVLBudGqJ9k)